 For once, then, we’d suggest ignoring the official route, and making your way south-west from Newcastle Emlyn over the hill.
 It’s a tough climb out of the valley, true, but the lanes are delightful.
 You can also take the chance to visit the Caws Cenarth creamery, home of the exquisite Perl Las and other cheeses.
 Once you’ve topped the hill, it’s a lovely ride down the Cych valley to return to the official route at Abercych – with a friendly pub at the junction.

-Lon Teifi follows the south bank through St Dogmaels, but do make a detour to explore the traditional market town of Cardigan – now something of a centre for outdoor activities.
+Cardigan (70mi) It’s a little flatter now as you follow lanes towards Cardigan, through strung-out Cilgerran, onto a riverside railway path passing the Welsh Wildlife Centre.
+Though Lon Teifi follows the south bank through St Dogmaels, do make a detour to explore the traditional market town of Cardigan – now something of a centre for outdoor activities.
 The climb out of St Dogmaels is steady but wearing.
 There’s then, unusually for the NCN, a mile on the fast, busy A487; fortunately the road is wide here.
 It’s worth it for the tiny, narrow lane that follows, diving to a ford at Castell Henllys.